mathewhauer/SLR-mig-proj/README.md

-# PAPER TITLE
+# Climate Migration Amplifies Demographic Change and Population Aging

 # Introduction
-Here we provide the data and code for:  [**Climate Migration Amplifies Demographic Change and Population Aging**](https://github.com/mathewhauer/SLR-mig-proj/blob/master/MainDocument/MainDocument.pdf)
+Here we provide the data and code for:  **Climate Migration Amplifies Demographic Change and Population Aging**

 # Citation